What is the purpose of the National Reference Test?

 We aim to make participation in this test as easy as possible for schools.
 We will make every effort to select the date and timing of the test to suit schools, our test administrators will administer the test and NFER will mark it.
 We will however require a member of staff from the school also to be present during the test to ensure arrangements run smoothly and to help finalise arrangements before the day of the test.

-In recognition of the time and resource required to participate in the NRT we will provide each participating school with a cheque for £190.
+In recognition of the time and resource required to participate in the NRT we will provide each participating school with a BACs payment of £190.
 Participating students will be entered into a national draw with a prize of a tablet computer.
 NFER will provide an information sheet for students that have been selected to participate in the NRT in January.
 It will give students an overview of the test and why it is important they take part.

 We know that schools would like to receive feedback on how their students have done in the test.
 However, the test is not designed to measure the performance of individual students.
 It provides information about the overall performance of the national sample of students who take it.
 So we cannot provide scores or marks for individual students.
 The test is not used to compare schools’ performance and we therefore cannot provide an overall result for individual schools.
 Also, we cannot provide feedback on how students have responded to individual questions because we have to keep the test questions confidential to be able to re-use them in the future.